lambci/lambci/README.md

       allowConfigOverrides: ['cmd', 'env'], // Only allow file config to override cmd and env properties },
-    fromForkPrivateRepo: false, // Pull requests from forked private repos won't run at all },
+    fromForkPrivateRepo: false, // Pull requests from forked private repos won't run at all
+    ignoreClosed: true, // Should closed pull requests be ignored?
+  },
   s3PublicSecretNames: true, // Use obscured names for build HTML files and make them public.
 Has no effect in public repositories
   inheritSecrets: true, // Expose secretEnv values in the build command environment by default